 Incomplete Bladder Emptying

-Some women do not empty their bladders completely, and this can cause urinary frequency or recurrent urinary infections.
-Normally, the bladder should have less than 50 milliliters of urine leftover after you empty it.
-It can vary based on how relaxed you are, if you are sitting or squatting, or if you have been holding it for a long period of time.
+Some women feel they are not fulling emptying their bladder when they urinate.
+This can be because they feel the need to urinate a few minutes later, or because the urine comes out slowly or takes a long time.
+Normally, the bladder should have less than 50 milliliters of urine leftover after you have gone to the bathroom.
+How well you empty can vary based on how relaxed you are, if you are sitting or squatting, or if you have been holding it for a long period of time.

-Other women may not empty the bladder well because of poor bladder contractility, or hypertonic pelvic floor muscles.
+While some women may have overactive bladder, others may not empty the bladder well because of poor bladder contractility, or hypertonic pelvic floor muscles.
 In some instances there can be a narrowing in the urethra, or at the opening of the urethra, and this creates a blockage of the urine flow.
 Urologic and other surgical procedures may also lead to problems emptying the bladder afterward.

 It is important to get a thorough history, and to check a test called a postvoid residual.
 This is where we check how much urine is left in your bladder immediately after you urinate.